CurvineIO/curvine-doc/docs/3-User-Manuals/01-ufs.md

 :::tip
 Curvine does not cache UFS metadata, so there is no data consistency issue when accessing.
 Accessing UFS through Curvine is no different from accessing UFS directly.
+When Curvine cache data read fails, it automatically falls back to reading data from UFS.
 :::

 ## Disabling Unified Access